csc-training/csc-env-eff/slides/04_modules.md

    - Use [Puhti Web Interface](https://puhti.csc.fi) or [other connection with GUI](https://docs.csc.fi/computing/connecting/#using-graphical-applications)
 - Some modules contain software that provide a command line interface
    - For example [zstd module](https://docs.csc.fi/support/tutorials/env-guide/packing-and-compression-tools/#zstandard-compression-tool)

+- A module may contain only one software/application (e.g. `gromacs-env`), and some software can be found in many different modules (e.g. `gdal`)
-- Some modules provie you with a collection of eg. Python or R packages
+- Some modules provide you with a collection of softwares or eg. Python or R packages
    - For example [Bioconda](https://docs.csc.fi/apps/bioconda/), [Geoconda](https://docs.csc.fi/apps/geoconda/#using-geoconda) or [Python Data](https://docs.csc.fi/apps/python-data/)

-# Conda environments and Python packages
+# Conda, Python and R packages
-- [Conda](https://docs.conda.io/en/latest/) is a package management tool for distributing and installing software tools and their dependencies
+- Some preinstalled software are distributed using [Conda](https://docs.conda.io/en/latest/) package management tool
    - See [Conda best practices](https://docs.csc.fi/support/tutorials/conda/) in CSC HPC environment
-   - You can load one of the conda modules like [bioconda](https://docs.csc.fi/apps/bioconda/) to use tools that are already available in Conda environments
-   - Do not create own Conda environments - those should be run in a [container](https://docs.csc.fi/support/tutorials/singularity-scratch/).
+   - Do not create own Conda environments - run those in a [container](https://docs.csc.fi/support/tutorials/singularity-scratch/)

-- [Python-related modules](https://docs.csc.fi/apps/python/) are listed in Docs CSC
-   - Together they contain the preinstalled Python packages
+- Preinstalled Python packages are available in [Python-related modules](https://docs.csc.fi/apps/python/)
-   - Each module has its own documentation on usage
+   - See the Docs CSC for packages you want and the usage details
+   - it is not possible to load multiple modules with Python packages at once
+   - Command `pip list` shows a [list of packages](https://pip.pypa.io/en/stable/cli/pip_list/) installed within the current environment

+- Instructions on [how to check installed R-libraries](https://docs.csc.fi/apps/r-env-singularity/#r-package-installations) in DocsCSC
+   - RStudio shows available packages in the sidebar

 # Customizing own environment
 - If you "always" use some modules, it is possible to add loading them to `.bashrc`, but **we do not recommend this**